afzalamu/cmos-inverter-design-and-analysis-using-tsmc180nm/README.md

 # Credits
+This work is also the part of simulation tasks given to us in our VLSI Design and Technology course in the fifth semester and also in LT Spice Lab.

 [Inverter Design and Analysis using Sky130PDK](https://github.com/D-curs-D/Inverter-design-and-analysis-using-sky130pdk) This was one of the repositories that I came across when I was starting with circuit Design and Simulation.
 This was a great help for me to start with.